Fivenan/library-system/README.md

     - Generate reports on book circulation, popular genres, and user activity.
     - Analytics to help make data-driven decisions for library management.

+**Interlibrary Loan System:**
+    - Integration with other libraries to facilitate resource sharing.

 ## Technology

 ### Language